-Recently, we have seen an increase in the number of financial institutions taking advantage of the research and development (R&D) tax credit.
+While it might not seem like it, many financial institutions are prime for research and development opportunities.
+With these types of activities, you could take advantage of the research and development (R&D) tax credit.
 Is your bank missing an opportunity?

 The activities that many financial institutions perform on a day-to-day basis may qualify for the R&D Tax credit.
 These activities include, but are not limited to:

-Proposed regulations dealing directly with “internal use software” were released in 2015 that provide guidance for financial institutions undertaking software development efforts.
-The proposed rules are very favorable for taxpayers and loosen prior restrictions on claiming R&D credits for internal use software development.
+Regulations dealing directly with “internal use software” were finalized in 2016 and provide guidance for financial institutions undertaking software development efforts.
+The rules outlined in the regulations are very favorable for taxpayers and loosen prior restrictions on claiming R&D credits for internal use software development.

 Offset of AMT for Eligible Small Businesses

 In the past, one limitation of the R&D tax credit was the fact that the credit could not be used to offset Alternative Minimum Tax (AMT); however, this recently changed.
 Starting in 2016, an eligible small business can use the R&D tax credit to offset AMT.
 An eligible small business is defined as a corporation whose stock is not publicly traded, a partnership or sole proprietor and whose average annual gross receipts for the three-year period preceding the tax year do not exceed $50 million.

 Additionally, the corporate AMT was repealed as part of the 2017 Tax Cuts and Jobs Act (TCJA), as a result, AMT is no longer a limiting factor for utilizing the R&D credit for C corporations.

 The impact of the research and development tax credit on your bank

 R&D tax credit claims are extremely complex and are generated using the unique facts and circumstances of each company.
 In order to maximize available credits, it is recommended that companies seek the assistance of knowledgeable specialists who have technical, tax and legal expertise in this area.

 Ready to take advantage of the R&D tax credit?